reginaldoMorais/r3-cli/README.md

 # R3-CLI

 Create React applications with server-side rendering using Redux and Router v4.
-Simple adn very fast!
+Simple and very fast!

 ## Installation